 For other long-lived assets, we routinely consider whether indicators of impairment are present.
 If such indicators are present, we determine whether the sum of the estimated undiscounted cash flows attributable to the assets is less than their carrying value.
 If the sum is less, we recognize an impairment loss based on the excess of the carrying amount of the assets over their respective fair values.
 Fair value is determined by discounted future cash flows, appraisals or other methods.
 We recognize an impairment charge to the extent the present value of anticipated net cash flows attributable to the asset are less than the asset's carrying value.
-The fair value of the asset then becomes the asset's new carrying value, which we depreciate over the remaining estimated useful life of the asset to be disposed of are reported at the lower of the carrying amount or fair value.
+The fair value of the asset then becomes the asset's new carrying value, which we depreciate over the remaining estimated useful life of the asset.
+Assets to be disposed of are reported at the lower of the carrying amount or fair value.
+In addition, for fully amortized intangible assets, we derecognize the gross cost and accumulated amortization in the period we determine the intangible asset no longer enhances future cash flows.